Nammm-1/Project504/documentation.md

 ## Security Considerations

 - Passwords are hashed using Werkzeug's security functions
+- Two-Factor Authentication (2FA) using time-based one-time passwords (TOTP)
+- Account lockout protection after 3 failed login attempts (30-second timeout)
+- Forced password reset for admin-created accounts on first login
 - Session data is protected with a secret key
 - SQL injection protection through ORM (SQLAlchemy)
 - CSRF protection on all forms via Flask-WTF
+- Input validation and sanitization throughout the application
+- Role-based access control for all routes and operations
+- Session-based authentication flow for password resets and 2FA verification